 - Delete Me: Users with specific user roles can delete themselves and exit your website when this plugin is active.

 User management can eat into the productive time of site admins.
-The plugins in this list can take away the most routine tasks and automate them, leaving a lighter load on administrators.
-With just a few clicks, these plugins can assign or restrict roles, delete user accounts without deleting the posts and do a lot of other similar things.
+The plugins in this list can take away the most routine tasks and automate them, leaving administrators with lighter load.
+With just a few clicks, these plugins can assign or restrict roles, delete user accounts without deleting the posts, and do a lot of other similar things.